HsinChang/CNL-tree-ranking/reading_notes.md

 ### [RDFQuotient](https://rdfquotient.inria.fr/)

 5 April:
-I am literally wasting my time with this boring project
+I am literally wasting my time with this boring project <br>
+The methods in `SyntheticRDFGraphGenerator` are all very badly written!
+FUCK ALL THIS!
 # Data Acquisition
 Hmm
 # References